Liquilab/Liquilab/PROJECT_STATE.md

 - Reset on process restart or via `clearPriceCache()`.

 **Behaviour:**
-- `ftso`: Tries FTSO first; falls back to CG if configured and FTSO unavailable.
+- `ftso`: Tries ANKR first; falls back to CG if configured and ANKR unavailable.
 - `coingecko`: Fetches from CoinGecko API; caches for 5 min.
 - `fixed`: Returns hardcoded USD value.
 - `unpriced`: Returns `null`; pool is marked as UNPRICED.
 - **Pool-ratio fallback is DISABLED.** Never used.

 **Next steps:**
-- Wire FTSO contract calls or indexed FTSO data to `fetchFtsoPrice()`.
+- Monitor ANKR pricing reliability on staging.
 - Verify CoinGecko IDs for SPRK, APS, HLN before promoting to `coingecko`.

 <!-- DELTA 2025-11-16 START -->